Forest of Bere

+Not to be confused with the former royal Forest of Bere in Dorset.

 History

 In the 13th and 14th centuries, two royal forests formed a greater forerunner of the later vestigial forest between the New Forest and the Sussex border.
 North of Southampton between the rivers Test and Itchen was the Royal Forest of Bere Ashley.
 North of Portsmouth between the River Meon and the suburb of Bedhampton was the Royal Forest of Bere Portchester.